chuang57/CS_546_Final_Project/README.md

 Apartment Finder Website

-Our main branch that contains our final code is the dev branch.
+IMPORTANT: Our main branch that contains our final code is the dev branch.

 When in the main directory, run npm install.
 Then run npm start.